-- When a student/alumnus does not appear for their job shadow appointment that has not been cancelled at least 1 hour in advance of the job shadow start time.
+When a student/alumnus does not appear for their job shadow appointment that has not been cancelled at least 2 weeks before their job shadow appointment.
 Only in the case of an emergency should a job shadow appointment be cancelled.
 In such a case, the appointment should be cancelled with as much advance notice as possible by contacting Career Planning and Development at 470-578-2724.

-Students who are going to be late should contact Career Planning and Development at 470-578-2724 immediately upon realizing he/she will be late, as well as their job shadow site contact.
+Students who are going to be late should contact Career Planning and Development at 470-578-2724 immediately upon realizing they will be late, as well as their job shadow site contact.

 Upon the first no-show/late arrival, the Department of Career Planning and Development will email the student that the ability to schedule appointments with CPD staff members and the ability to participate in another Owl Job Shadow Day has been suspended until the following actions have been taken.

 The student must submit an apology letter addressed to the employer, to the Department of Career Planning and Development.
 Once the letter has been approved, the student must send it directly to the employer.
 Once these actions have been taken, the student’s services will be reinstated.

 No-Show/Late offenses are cumulative throughout one semester only.

-When a student reschedules/cancels the same appointment twice add comma it is considered a first offense under the no show policy.
-If the student reschedules or cancels two more times, that will be the second offense and their access to our Department's privileges will be revoked for the remainder of that semester.
+When a student reschedules/cancels the same appointment twice, it is considered a first offense under the no show policy.
+If the student reschedules or cancels two more times, that will be the second offense and their access to the Department's one on one advising will be revoked for the remainder of that semester.
 Please note that calling to reschedule/cancel after your scheduled appointment time will be considered a no show of the original appointment.

 Please note that the Rescheduling/Canceling policy works in combination with the standard No Show policy.
 For example, a no show and an appointment rescheduled/canceled twice (or any other combination of the two appointment policies) would be your first and second offense.